 HSN1A is caused by a mutation in the SPTLC1 gene.
 Genes provide instructions for creating proteins that play a critical role in many functions of the body.
 When a mutation of a gene occurs, the protein product may be faulty, inefficient, or absent.
 Depending upon the functions of the particular protein, this can affect many organ systems of the body.

 The gene that causes HSN1B is unknown, but believed to be located on chromosome 3p24-p22.
 HSN1C is caused by mutations in the SPTLC2 gene, located on chromosome 14q24.
 SPTLC2 is a very similar gene to SPTLC1 which is why patients with HSN1A and HSN1C are very similar.
-HSN1D is caused by mutations in the ATL1 gene, located on chromosome 14q.
-HSN1E is caused by DNMT1, located on chromosome 19p13.
+HSN1D is caused by mutations in the ATL1 gene, located on chromosome 14q and HSN1F is caused by mutations in ATL3, a similar gene on chromosome 11q12.3-q13.1.
+HSN1E is caused by mutations in the DNMT1 gene, located on chromosome 19p13.

 Mutations associated with HSN1 are usually inherited as autosomal dominant disorders (where a trait is transmitted from either an affected mother or father to their child).
 In very rare cases, a mutation occurs sporadically as a new mutation without a previously family history (de novo mutation).